 What’s important to you as a practitioner?

 I think it’s really important to listen to patients and what they want.
-We have a very high retainment rate at British Aesthetics, and the reason for this is that my ultimate priority, after patient safety, is patient satisfaction.
+I am proud that I have a very high retainment rate, and the reason for this is that my ultimate priority, after patient safety, is patient satisfaction.
 I really listen to my patients to determine their needs and their goals and to ensure we formulate a treatment plan that we can achieve together and that they will be happy with.
 If my patients are not truly satisfied, it genuinely upsets me and I always try my best to address their concerns and rectify any problems - and I think my patients feel that.
 They have my phone number, my Instagram details and they know I’m here for them if they need me.

 I recently went to see a doctor, and while he was perfectly polite, he barely looked at me during the appointment but, rather, focused on his computer screen.
 I left that appointment feeling really dismissed, but then I thought, I bet I do this in A&E. The way you look at a patient, the way you treat them, your body language, your tone of voice,…these things all have an impact.
 So, sometimes, being on the receiving end really wakes you up and makes you see what’s important.
 Our appointments are rarely less than an hour; it’s not a rushed process.
 Everyone is given a very bespoke service and a lot of attention.